DIGITALFRANK/MScience_Data_Architecture_Proposal/README.md

 Blah blah blah, blah blah

-Hive tables
+The data currently residing in the Data Lake, or previously aggregated data will fall into the category of Historical or Batch Data, Though that data is available for a variety of users at any level and anytime, there are steps we can and should take to further the agility of the data, as well as increase ease of querying and the performance of such.

+Hive tables, for example customer behavioral data partitioned by state

 ## Event Driven Data

-The tweeterStream.py file is an example implementation of Spark Streaming that will inject real time Tweet data into our S3 Data Lake
+The tweeterStream.py file is an example implementation of Spark Streaming that will extract real time Tweet data using Transmission Control Protocol (TCP).
+When run in a Spark environment, this Python script will keep a real time stream of all tweets that include the word 'M Science'.
+Those tweets are loaded into Resiliant Distributed DataSets (RDD's), that can either be evaluated and analysed in-memory, or outputted to a file and stored into our AWS S3 Data Lake (HDFS)

-DStreams and subsequent RDD’s can be loaded into memory and examined at any time for a particular Tweeter sentiment, they can be outputted to a file and saved in the Hadoop file system (HDFS over S3) for future analysis
+Spark Discretized Streams (DStreams) and subsequent RDD’s can be loaded into memory and examined at any time for a particular Tweeter sentiment, they can be outputted to a file and saved in the Hadoop file system (HDFS over S3) for future analysis.
+In the above mentioned Python file, any keyword or Regular Expression (RegEX) can replace the word 'M Science', and tweets containing those strings will be streamed instead.

+In essence, this scenario allows us to aggregate public sentiment data on any particular subject in real time, and allows Data Scientists to perform direct analysis on that data, or increment and store such data for future use.

+The above can be applied to any social media network and yield similar results